braxt7/Homework_3/README.md

 source python_venv/bin/activate
 ```

-To fufil all the requirements for the python server, you need to run:
+To fulfill all the requirements for the python server, you need to run:
 ```
 pip3 install -r requirements.txt
 ```